-- 6.3.1 Informal Complaints Resolution Process: Any staff member who believes they are being or have been subject to intimidation, harassment or discrimination should make their disapproval clearly known to the alleged offender if they can, as soon as reasonably possible with a view to resolving the situation informally.
-The complaining party ("complainant") should nonetheless make notes of the incident(s) specifying the dates(s), time(s), location(s) and the name of the person or person(s) who are alleged to have harassed or discriminated, in case the matter is not resolved satisfactorily.
+6.3.2 Informal Complaints Resolution Process:

+- Any individual who believes they are being or have been subject to intimidation, harassment or discrimination should make their disapproval clearly known to the alleged offender if they can, as soon as reasonably possible with a view to resolving the situation informally.
+The complaining party ("complainant") should nonetheless make notes of the incident(s) specifying the dates(s), time(s), location(s) and the name of the individual(s) who are alleged to have harassed or discriminated, in case the matter is not resolved satisfactorily.
 If the perceived harassment or discrimination persists, complainants should seek immediate assistance from their supervisor or manager, if that individual is the alleged offender ("respondent"), then they should seek assistance from the next higher level of management.
 Assistance will be provided in a prompt, fair and transparent manner.
 Staff may also obtain advice from a Union Representative or the Manager-LR & CR.
-Disciplinary action will not be considered against an individual who falls within the scope of this policy against whom a complaint of harassment has been made until such time as they have been given an opportunity to respond and the alleged harassment has been substantiated. - 6.3.2 Mediation: Mediation means a confidential process, entered into voluntarily by both parties, in which a neutral and trained internal or external mediator is called in to help the parties resolve their conflict and find a mutually acceptable solution.
+Disciplinary action will not be considered against an individual who falls within the scope of this policy against whom a complaint of harassment has been made until such time as they have been given an opportunity to respond and the alleged harassment has been substantiated. - 6.3.3 Mediation: Mediation means a confidential process, entered into voluntarily by both parties, in which a neutral and trained internal or external mediator is called in to help the parties resolve their conflict and find a mutually acceptable solution.
 It is a non-adversarial and confidential process and is encouraged throughout the handling of a complaint to the extent that it is feasible.
 A written complaint is not necessary to initiate mediation.
-However, where mediation is desired by both parties, it will be considered feasible when both parties agree in writing that they: - Consent to entering into a mediation process. - Accept the assigned mediator. - Agree with the mandate given to the mediator. - 6.3.3 Formal Complaint Process: If a staff member feels that they are being or have been subject to harassment, sexual harassment or discrimination and they are not comfortable bringing the matter forward under the informal complaint process, or the informal process and/or mediation has not resulted in a successful resolution of the matter, the complainant may make a formal written complaint under this policy.
-A formal complaint may also be initiated by management through the Manager-LR & CR or by the COO & CFO if they are aware of harassment or discrimination and the matter warrants the initiation of a complaint but the complainant does not wish to initiate the process.
-A formal complaint must be in writing and contain the name of the respondent, the date(s), time(s), location(s) and details
+However, where both parties desire mediation, it will be considered feasible when both parties agree in writing that they: - Consent to entering into a mediation process. - · Accept the assigned mediator.

+· Agree with the mandate given to the mediator.

+6.3.4 Formal Complaint Process: